-Lynchburg College will expand its service-focused Bonner Leader Program to a four-year program in the fall of 2018.
+University of Lynchburg will expand its service-focused Bonner Leader Program to a four-year program in the fall of 2018.

 The expansion will allow first-year students to enter the program and will eventually double the size of the program to 60 students.

-“This greatly increases the quality of the impact Bonner students can have and the depth of engagement that they will experience,” said Anne Gibbons, director of the Bonner Leader Program and associate chaplain of Lynchburg College.
+“This greatly increases the quality of the impact Bonner students can have and the depth of engagement that they will experience,” said Anne Gibbons, director of the Bonner Leader Program and associate chaplain of University of Lynchburg.

 Samantha Chapman ’14, a nonprofit leadership studies graduate student who works with the program, helped study the potential impact of the expansion.
 “A four-year approach will allow our Bonner program to become a platform that supports and shapes students during their entire college experience, allowing them the opportunity to engage in ongoing, transformative community service,” she said.